jeffthemaximum/ruby/rails/getting_started/README.md

 - **Important to note here:** the "grants_grant" table name is the name of the table that already exists in the Postgres database.
 It's the tablename I found back in the `Connect to existing DB from Django app` section.

+- **Another important note here:** when you run `rails generate model Grant`, Rails automagically creates a migration file.
+In my case, this file is `db/migrate/20160616161544_create_grants.rb`.
+If you run `rake db:migrate` at this point, you'll `create_table(:grants)`.
+In my case, this isn't a problem, because the table I'm connected to is called `grants_grant`.
+However, this could cause a conflict if you already had a table called `grants` in the db.
+I'm not sure what Rails would do in the case of this conflict.
+To avoid this situation, you could just get rid of that migration file, though this may not be Rails best practice.
+I imagine you could edit that migration file, too.

 ### Now that you've got ur model, try to add it to routes.rb

 ```